vmware-tanzu/cartographer/rfc/rfc-0000-maven-artifacts-support.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions
-- Do we need any additional information from the Owner besides the url of the JAR?
+- Do we need any additional information from the Owner besides the url of the Artifact?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes